promptware/metaprompt/README.md

 ### To consider

-- dynamic module loading vs. static module loading: dynamic is lazy, so skips unneeded modules, but static loading guarantees absence of runtime errors due to module resultion failures (which saves costs)
+- dynamic module loading vs. static module loading: dynamic is lazy, so skips unneeded modules, but static loading guarantees absence of runtime errors due to module resolution failures (which saves costs)
 - exception system. how to pass payloads with exceptions
 - turning exceptions into continuations in spirit of [hurl](https://hurl.wtf)